CortexFoundation/examples/imagenet/README.md

-# ImageNet training in PyTorch(Modified By DeepInsight)
+# ImageNet training in PyTorch(Modified By CortexLabs)

 The original trunk implements training of popular model architectures, such as ResNet, AlexNet, and VGG on the ImageNet dataset.